 Similarly, those same SNPs can be annotated with gene information; the result is similar, except that the added column contains the name of the gene containing the SNP’s position.
 In this case a blank value can mean two things: either the SNP does not fall within any known gene region, or the SNP has no known position with which to search for gene regions.

 Annotations can also be generated for combinations of data types, or for data types which were not provided as input.
 In these cases the annotation will be for the output of a filtering analysis.
-For example, if both SNPs and groups are provided as input and the user requests an annotation of genes to regions, then the first column of the output will contain exactly the same genes as if the user had simply requested a filtered set of genes.
-The additional columns would then contain the genomic region for each of those genes (if any).
+For example, suppose the user provides a list of SNPs and a list of groups, and then requests an annotation of genes to regions.
+Since no genes were provided as input, Biofilter will first perform a filtering analysis to identify all genes which contain at least one of the provided SNPs, and are also part of at least one of the provided groups.
+This filtered set of genes will then appear in the first column of the annotation output, followed by each gene’s genomic region (if any).

 Modeling